All Articles / Culture / Myths / Debarking Pet Myths: Is Small-Dog Syndrome Real?

 Does Your Dog Have Small-Dog Syndrome?

 Small-dog syndrome is characterized by a big, bold personality in a tiny, compact body.
 These dogs rule the roost and often display behaviors like barking, growling, jumping and even nipping.
-If you have a tiny dog who likes to tell you what’s what (and do it loudly), you might be dealing with small-dog syndrome.
+If you have a tiny dog who likes to tell you what’s what — and for longer than you may think — you might be dealing with small-dog syndrome.

 I Do What I Want When I Want